ShaliniAnandaPhD/PIXEL-PIONEERS-TUTORIALS/README.md

 2. Navigate to the project directory of your choice.
 3. Follow the instructions provided in each project's README file.

-Sure, here is the table with the first column and first row bolded:

 | **Tutorial**                                                                                          | **Objective**                                                                      | **Keywords**                                                   | **Tools Used**                       | **Libraries**                    | **Use Case**                    | **Data and Data Processing**          |
 |------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------|------------------------------------------------------------|-------------------------------------|---------------------------------|-----------------------------------|-----------------------------------|